-I’ve been a teacher for over a quarter of a century, I’ve raised four kids and have six grandchildren.
+I’ve been a teacher for more than a quarter of a century, I’ve raised four kids and have six grandchildren.
 You’d think I’d know the alphabet by now.
 But hear this tale.

 One evening I was sitting alone in my house in the woods.
 My husband was out of town at a meeting, our children were at their respective abodes, and I was reading a book.
 It wasn’t even a murder mystery, just a story.
 I realized I had been hearing a knocking, thumping sound.
 I stopped, listened and it came again.
 Quite loud.

 Although we live in a fairly safe area, there had been a series of recent break-ins.
 The noise came again.
 I hoped it was the steam heat and went back to my book.
 As I pretended to be reading, I remembered that we don’t have steam heat in this house.
 More noises.
 I returned to my page, this time running my finger along the lines of print to keep my place.
 The noises intensified.
 I finally admitted to myself that the noises were coming from the basement and I had better get help.

 Once I admitted to myself that I thought there were people in the basement coming my way, I went into full gear fear.
 I put down the book, hands trembling, mouth dry, and tiptoed to the telephone area.
 I got out the directory, listening to the increasingly loud sounds, and tried to find the listing for Benton Town Police.
 But I was so scared, I couldn’t find the number.
 The noises got louder.
 Nearer too?
 I couldn’t remember the alphabet.
 I couldn’t make the telephone book work!
 So I called 911.